clinicaloffice/organizer-appointments-by-resource/README.md

 # Clinical Office: MPage Developer - Project Template

-Make sure you rename in all files to replace mpage-developer-template with the name of your project or your project will be compiled under the wrong name.
+Make sure you rename in all files to replace organizer-appointments-by-resource with the name of your project or your project will be compiled under the wrong name.

 ## Development server